frictionlessdata/tabulator-py/README.md

         When passed, it's used to join multiline headers as `<passed-value>.join(header1_1, header1_2)`
         Defaults to ' ' (space).

+    multiline_headers_duplicates (bool, optional):
+        By default tabulator will exclude a cell of a miltilne header from joining if it's exactly the same as the previous seen value in this field.
+        Enabling this option will force duplicates inclusion Defaults to False.

     force_strings (bool, optional):
         When True, casts all data to strings.